mozilla-services/mozilla-idp/README.md

 1. Have QA test to make sure everything is OK
 1. *if* tests pass, create new production systems from same version.
 Otherwise go back to step 1. to fix issues.

-## Why the RPM?

-This is a quick introduction to how the Service Ops. team deploys Mozilla IdP.
-For security and operational reasons we turn the application into an RPM and deploy from our private RPM repository.

-This allows us to maintain a package that can be audited as well as very specific versioning using RPMs.

-The scripts and processes for building the RPM exists in the mozilla-services/svcops-oompaloompas repository.